Man who propped feet on Pelosi desk guilty in Jan. 6 case

 “I was just in the moment,” Barnett replied.
 “I’m just kind of going with the flow at this point.”

+“He had a story that needed to be told,” McBride said.
+“People needed to know why he came here, what his intentions were and what he did while he was here.”

 Prosecutors said Barnett had a stun gun tucked into his pants when he stormed the Capitol and invaded Pelosi’s office.
+Barnett was convicted of entering and remaining in restricted building or grounds with a deadly or dangerous weapon — a stun gun with spikes concealed within a collapsible walking stick.

-He took a piece of her mail and left behind a note that said, “Nancy, Bigo was here,” punctuating the message with a sexist expletive.
+Barnett took a piece of her mail and left behind a note that said, “Nancy, Bigo was here,” punctuating the message with a sexist expletive.
+The jury convicted of a theft charge for taking the envelope from Pelosi’s office.

 Before leaving Capitol grounds, Barnett used a bullhorn to give a speech to the crowd, shouting, “We took back our house, and I took Nancy Pelosi’s office!” according to prosecutors.